zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 2. Contemplate the noise without seeking specific content
 3. Notice what patterns your mind spontaneously finds
 4. Do not dismiss these patterns as "just imagination"
-5. Track patterns across sessions—do themes emerge?
+5. Track patterns across sessions, do themes emerge?

 **Purpose:** Trains the pattern-recognition faculty; builds trust in spontaneous perception